 The state encourages parents to follow AAP (American Academy of Pediatrics) guidelines.
 The guidelines recommend children should use a rear-facing seat until they are at least 2 years old or until they exceed the car seat manufacturer’s height and weight limits.
 The maximum weight for most seats is at least 20 pounds, although some manufacturers are now making seats that can support infants of up to 40 pounds.
 This means some children may use a rear-facing seat until age 4, which is still recommended by AAP.

-Forward-facing Car Seat Laws in Florida
+What are the Forward Facing Car Seat Laws in Florida?

-The state does not address specifications for forward-facing seats.
+Florida does not address specifications for forward-facing seats.
 This means parents may be confused when trying to comply with forward-facing car seat laws.
 However, AAP and the car seat manufacturer’s manual outline specifics which can help you keep your baby safe while complying with the law.
-AAP recommend children to transition to a forward-facing seat once they weigh at least 20 pounds and are at least 2 years old.
+AAP recommends children to transition to a forward-facing seat once they weigh at least 20 pounds and are at least 2 years old.
 The seat must be federally approved and secured in the back seat away from an active airbag.
 Additionally, children should remain in this seat as long as they are within the manufacturer’s limits.

 Florida allows children to sit in the front seat once they are 6 years or older.
 However, this is highly discouraged because children are too small for regular seat belts at this age.
 Regular car seat belts were designed to fit people with a height of 4’9’’ or more, so children wearing them may be exposed to serious injury in case of an accident due to oversize seat belts.
 If the shoulder belts and lap belts are wrongly positioned across the child’s body, serious damage to the spleen, intestines and spine may occur due to the forces exerted on the child during a car crash.
 Most experts recommend children should start wearing seat belts at age 8 as long as they have a height of 4’9’’.